mohdyaseen-ind/blink-tac-toe/README.md

 Mechanism:
 The game tracks each player's emojis.
 When a player places their 4th emoji, the oldest emoji they placed automatically disappears from the board to make room.
 This "First-In, First-Out" (FIFO) system keeps the board constantly changing and requires adaptive strategy.

-Okay, excellent additions for the "Potential Improvements" section!
-Both "add your own emojis" and "more animations" are great ways to enhance the game.

-Here's the updated "Potential Improvements with More Time" section for your README.md:

 Potential Improvements with More Time
 If I had more time, I'd love to enhance Blink Tac Toe with these features: